jaxlotl/libdogecoin/doc/address.md

 # Dogecoin Addresses

-A Dogecoin Address is the Public Key of an assymetric key-pair, and provides a designation on the network to hold Dogecoins on the ledger.
-By holding the Private Key for an Address on the Ledger you have the ability to sign Transactions to move (spend/send) the Dogecoins attributed to the Address.
+A Dogecoin Address is the Public Key of an asymmetric key-pair, and provides a designation on the network to hold Dogecoin on the ledger.
+By holding the Private Key for an Address on the Ledger you have the ability to sign Transactions to move (spend/send) the Dogecoin attributed to the Address.

 Dogecoin Addresses can be created in a number of ways, each with benefits depending on the objective of the Address owner(s).